-Belvedere Golf Club dates back to 1925 and within two years of its formation, Willie Watson, the architect of the Lake course at the Olympic Club, had fashioned eighteen fairways for the members with the assistance of five teams of horses and a workforce of one hundred and fifty men.
+Belvedere Golf Club dates back to 1925 and within two years of its formation, William Watson, the architect of the Lake course at the Olympic Club, had fashioned eighteen fairways for the members with the assistance of five teams of horses and a workforce of one hundred and fifty men.

 For a number of years Belevdere was the host course for the annual Michigan State Amateur event.
 And there was good reason to do so.
 Opened in 1925, the semi-private layout has been updated recently and the contrasting nines make for vintage old-time design inclusions.